 Using a slotted spoon, place the potatoes on a parchment-lined baking sheet.
 Add 2 tablespoons of olive oil, 1 tablespoon of freshly chopped rosemary, pepper, smoked salt, and toss.
 Turn the potatoes cut side down and roast for about 20-25 minutes or until tender and golden.

-While the potatoes are good and hot, toss them with 2 tablespoons of apple cider vinegar.
+While the herb roasted potatoes are good and hot, toss them with 2 tablespoons of apple cider vinegar.
 Place them on a serving platter and garnish with more chopped rosemary and bacon crumbles.

 After the potatoes are done doing their time in the oven, turn the temperature down to 375 and bake your potato-crusted cod on a foil-lined baking sheet for 26-34 minutes or until internal temperature reads 165F.